PranavSriram18/genai_foundations/docs/series/transformer_internals.md

 <span class="term">Static vs Dynamic Sparsification</span>

 The term <span class="term">sparsification</span> in graph theory refers to removing some set of edges.
-To shrink neighborhoods from the full set in ordinary attention is to <span class="term">sparsify</span> the underlying information flow graph.
+To shrink neighborhoods from the full set in ordinary attention is to sparsify the underlying information flow graph.
 This sparsification is <span class="term">static</span> because we do it once upfront. <span class="term">Dynamic</span>
 sparsity, by contrast, refers to techniques in which we remove edges based on the content of the sequence being processed.
 We'll explore dynamic sparsity in future articles, and stick to static